- AddressState Rte 107, Cashiers, NC 28717, USA

-The course caters for golfers of all levels, measuring a manageable 5,120 yards from the forward “Chimney Top” tees, named after the Blue Ridge Mountain peak which provides a dramatic backdrop, exemplified on the short par four 12th.
+Opened for play in 1987, the course caters for golfers of all levels, measuring a manageable 5,120 yards from the forward “Chimney Top” tees, named after the Blue Ridge Mountain peak which provides a dramatic backdrop, exemplified on the short par four 12th.
 Gigantic pine trees that are simply dwarfed by the sheer white rock face of Chimney Top Rock surround the green and the approach on 12.
 However, going back to tees, you’ll need your game intact to tackle the tips, better known as the “Fazio” tees, Wade Hampton stretches out to a whopping 7,109 yards from here.

-Categorised as a mountain course, Wade Hampton has slick, undulating greens and tight fairways.
-Despite its mountain setting, the elevation changes are relatively modest but be prepared tackle plenty of water hazards.
+Categorized as a mountain course, Wade Hampton has slick, undulating greens and tight fairways.
+Despite its mountain setting, the elevation changes are relatively modest but be prepared to take on plenty of water hazards.
 Wade Hampton is probably Tom Fazio’s greatest design achievement; it’s certainly the best mountain course in the USA.

-In his book entitled Golf Course Designs, Fazio discusses Wade Hampton more than any other of his many excellent courses, including Shadow Creek, Butler National, Galloway National and the Quarry at La Quinta.
-In the section where Fazio discusses green settings he commented, “the third green at Wade Hampton in Cashiers, North Carolina, is set into the base of a tall hill, and behind it is a waterfall that has been there for centuries.
+In his book, Golf Course Designs, Fazio (one of the Wade Hampton's founding members) mentions Wade Hampton more than any of his other designs, including Shadow Creek, Butler National, Galloway National and the Quarry at La Quinta.
+In the section about green settings Fazio commented, “the third green at Wade Hampton in Cashiers, North Carolina, is set into the base of a tall hill, and behind it is a waterfall that has been there for centuries.
 In this mountain setting, the green rests near the valley floor surrounded by steep elevations with mature evergreens and oaks marching up the slopes whose scale is brought into sharp focus by the cascading water.
 This is as good an example of a natural green setting as any.”